unparalleled-js/docs-1/connectors/mssql/select.md

 ```

 ### Limit
 This input field determines the maximum number of rows to return.
 The default limit is 100 and capped at a maximum of 1000 rows for a single **Select rows** action.
+If you require to select more than 1000 rows and perform actions, this can be done in batches from Workato recipes directly.
+Find examples in our [use cases.](/connectors/mssql/common-use-cases.md)

 ### Offset
 This input field gives you the option to fetch only a page of results from the entire results set.
 For example, to skip the first 100 rows of the selected results set, input `100` to this field.
 The default is `0`.